Rufus Sewell: Career

 He has recorded eleven of Ian Fleming's James Bond books on 36 CDs for Collins.
 He continues to work in film, television and theatre, playing the lead role of Dr. Jacob Hood in the CBS TV series Eleventh Hour.
 He finished filming in November 2009 for the miniseries The Pillars of the Earth, which was shown on TV in 2010.

-In 2010, he played the Italian detective Aurelio Zen, based on the best-selling novels by Michael Dibdin, for the BBC One drama series Zen.
+In 2010 he played the Italian detective Aurelio Zen, based on the best-selling novels by Michael Dibdin, for the BBC One drama series Zen.
 The three episodes were filmed in Rome and shown on BBC One in early January 2011.
 The series was cancelled by the BBC after just one season.
 He also had a small part in the film The Tourist, which also starred Angelina Jolie and Johnny Depp and was released in cinemas in 2010.
 He played the lead vampire, Adam, in the film Abraham Lincoln: Vampire Hunter, which was filmed in New Orleans and released in June 2012.

 Sewell played the role of Ethics Man in Darkside, Tom Stoppard's 2013 radio drama based on Pink Floyd's album The Dark Side of the Moon.
 Sewell co-starred with Dwayne Johnson, as Autolycus, in the film Hercules, which was released in July 2014.
 In 2015, Sewell voiced the role of Sir Claude, a feral cat, in Blinky Bill the Movie.
 Sewell has most recently appeared as high-ranking American-turned-Nazi official John Smith in The Man in the High Castle, and as Lord Melbourne in Victoria.

-In February 2023, it was announced that Sewell had been cast as Prince Andrew in Scoop, a Netflix drama about Andrew's 2019 Newsnight interview, co-starring Gillian Anderson as Emily Maitlis, Billie Piper and Keeley Hawes.
+In February 2023, it was announced that Sewell had been cast as Prince Andrew, Duke of York, in Scoop, a Netflix drama about Andrew's 2019 Newsnight interview, co-starring Gillian Anderson as Emily Maitlis, Billie Piper, and Keeley Hawes.

 Personal life

-Sewell has been married twice.
-His first wife was his long-term girlfriend, Australian fashion journalist Yasmin Abdallah; they were married in 1999 and divorced in 2000.
-He married his second wife, scriptwriter and producer Amy Gardner, in 2004.
-They have a son, William Douglas Sewell (born 2002), and divorced in 2006.
-Sewell also has a daughter, Lola (born 2013), with Ami Komai.
+Sewell has been married three times.
+His first wife was his long-term girlfriend, the Australian fashion journalist Yasmin Abdallah; they were married in 1999 and divorced in 2000.
+He married his second wife, the scriptwriter and producer Amy Gardner, in 2004 and divorced in 2006.
+They have a son.
+Rufus Sewell also has a daughter with Ami Komai.

+In December 2023 he became engaged to Vivian Benitez, an American actress.
+They married in July 2024.